hardin47/website/Math58/Notes/04-InfNum.md

 \end{align*}
 $$

-**mean square treatment**
+**mean square error**
-The mean square treatment of ANOVA represents variation among the means of the treatment groups as compared to the overall mean.
-It should be similar to error mean square if the population means are equal.
+The mean square error (MSE) of ANOVA is the pooled sample variance, a measure of the variability within groups.

 $$
 \begin{align*}